-It’s fair to say, that as a Midlands Documentary Wedding Photographer I get around a bit, seeing lots and lots of amazing, awesome, cool wedding venues in Birmingham and the surrounding area.
+It’s fair to say, that as a Midlands Documentary Wedding Photographer I get around a bit, seeing lots and lots of amazing, awesome, cool and quirky wedding venues in Birmingham and the surrounding area.

 Being tied to just one venue to photograph weddings would, quite frankly, do my head in!!!
-In fact I work hard to ensure that across the year I’m booked for a variety of quirky, interesting and unusual Birmingham wedding venues and beyond.
+In fact I work hard to ensure that across the year I’m booked for a variety of quirky, unique and unusual Birmingham wedding venues and in the West Midlands.

 In the city itself here are 10 Quirky & Cool Birmingham Wedding Venues:-

 Unusual / Arty / Culturally Cool Wedding Venues in Birmingham

 - Kitchen Garden Cafe

 - Fazeley Studios

 - The Bond Company

 - Birmingham Town Hall